 Lapland UAS is obliged to report the grants paid to students to the tax authorities when the total sum of the grants is €1,000.00 or more during the same year.
 Students must declare the grants they have received in their tax return.

 In some of Lapland University of Applied Sciences' study programs, the student can complete a training period of less than two months' abroad.
-In such a situation, the training may take place entirely abroad or in a blended manner, with part of the training being conducted at home and part abroad.
-Please contact your student counsellor about the duration, time and place of the training
+In such a situation, the training may take place entirely abroad or in a blended manner, with part of the training being conducted remotely from Finland and part abroad.
+Please contact your study counsellor or training supervisor about the duration, time and place of the training

 Grants: